jazzytoor/misc/kubernetes/runners/github/README.md

 <h1 align="center">Github Runner Keda Scaler</h1>

-## Guide
+## Overview

 - How to encode token? `echo -n "TOKEN" | base64`
 - How to install CRD? `kubectl apply -f https://github.com/kedacore/keda/releases/download/v{version}/keda-{version}.yaml`

 ## Usage

-- You may get something like `The CustomResourceDefinition "scaledjobs.keda.sh" is invalid: metadata.annotations: Too long: must have at most 262144 bytes` when installing the CRD, may need to add `--server-side` to `kubectl command`
+1. You may get something like `The CustomResourceDefinition "scaledjobs.keda.sh" is invalid: metadata.annotations: Too long: must have at most 262144 bytes` when installing the CRD, may need to add `--server-side` to `kubectl command`